gontract/gontract/README.md

-This description makes it plausible that the concept of preconditions and postconditions are applicable to non-OOP languages as well.
+The above  description should make it evident that the concept of preconditions and postconditions are applicable to non-OOP languages as well.

 This project offers mechanisms for writing  preconditions and postconditions in golang.